Belladonnixi/tip-calculator/README.md

-Simple Tip Calcululator learning project for UIKit only with MVVM and testing
+Simple Tip Calcululator learning project for UIKit only with MVVM and testing (unit, ui, snapshot)

 used packages:
 - Combine Cocoa